18prajwal/Employee/README.md

 DemoLinkedHashSet class is to demonstrate the properties of LinkedHashSet.
 Maximum one null value.

 DemoTreeSet class is to demonstrate the properties of TreeSet.
 Doesn't allow null value.

+DuplicateHashMap class contains custom class where duplicate values are added and then they are not showing because of adding equals and hashcode function

+HashMap1 class contains Sorted map with the null value

+LinkedHashMap1 class contains the unsorted map with maximum one null value

+TreeMap1 class contains a sorted map without the null values